 Overview of the Research Support Fund at Redeemer

-General Impacts: The RSF has a significant economic impact at Redeemer University College and the surrounding community.
+General Impacts: The RSF has a significant economic impact at Redeemer University and the surrounding community.
 It supports local employment and the purchase of goods and services.
 The RSF helps Redeemer to provide faculty with the support infrastructure they need in order to efficiently produce successful research.

 Specific Impacts: The RSF continues to open opportunities for Redeemer to expand the resources and services that researchers need for success.
 One of the largest benefits that Redeemer experiences as a result of RSF funding is aid in the maintenance of its Research Office.
 The Research Office oversees the many administrative tasks that accompany applying for grants and conducting research.
 It also follows a mandate to provide workshops and resources that encourage faculty members in their research goals.